benpastel/arena/README.md

  - 🀐 BIRD: move 2, gain $2, 🔎 REVEAL one tile unused this game
  - 🀛 GRENADES: roll a grenade exactly 2 squares away in an unobstructed cardinal direction, and explode a 3x3 square.
  - 🀒 KNIVES: pay $1 to kill at range 1, or $5 to kill at range 2.
 Reflected by 🀒 KNIVES.
+ - 🀌 THIEF: steal $4 at range 1, and swap places with target.
+Reflected by 🀌 THIEF.
  - 🀗 BACKSTABBER: pay $3 to kill behind you; or move 2 and gain $1.
 Reflected by 🀗 BACKSTABBER.
  - 🀙 FIREBALL: pay $3 to shoot a fireball along a straight or diagonal line, exploding 3x3 at impact.
 Direct hits reflected by FIREBALL.
  - 🀩 TRICKSTER: move like a knight, gain $1; >if you land on an enemy, switch identities and bump them to a random adjacent unoccupied square.